 Plant and lawn fertilisers can also make your pet very ill.

-Try and remove all gardens tools out of sight, reduce the use of garden chemicals and elimnate harmful plants from your garden to keep your pet safe and protected when playing in the yard, at all times.
+Try and remove all gardens tools out of sight, reduce the use of garden chemicals and eliminate harmful plants from your garden to keep your pet safe and protected when playing in the yard.